mrdotan/apicv10/instructions/Lab5/index.md

 6. Click
     the [[pencil]] at
-    the top of the Input column, then click on the [[+ input]] button.
+    the top of the Input column, then click on the [[Add input]] button.
     Enter the following input configuration: